Rare earths magnet firms turn to Vietnam in China hedge

 DOUBLING OUTPUT

-SGI, which supplies magnets to Vietnamese EV maker VinFast and Korea's Hyundai Motor, told Reuters it is investing $80 million in its new Vietnam factory with production starting in 2024.
+SGI, which supplies magnets to Vietnamese EV maker VinFast and Korea's Hyundai Motor (005380.KS), told Reuters it is investing $80 million in its new Vietnam factory with production starting in 2024.

 The plant would nearly double the company's current output of 3,000 tons a year from factories in South Korea and China.